-The parents of the students participating in activities, services, and programs (including those funded by Title I, Part A - Every Student Succeeds Act (ESSA)), agree that this compact outlines how parents, the entire school staff, and the students will share the responsibility for improved student academic achievement, and the means by which the schools and parents will build and develop a partnership that will help children achieve the State's high standards.
-This School Parent Compact is in effect during school year 2022-2023.
+The parents of the students participating in activities, services, and programs (including those funded by Title I, Part A - Every Student Succeeds Act (ESSA), agree that his compact outlines how parents, the entire school staff, and the students will share the responsibility for improved student academic achievement, and the means by which the schools and parents will build and develop a partnership that will help children achieve the State's high standards.
+This School Parent Compact is in effect during school year 2023-2024.